21 tips for building an email list from scratch

 This is the easiest way imaginable to build an email list from scratch.
 Just ask.

-Once your Subscribe page is built, share it in social media and invite your connections to subscribe.
-You can be as direct or creative as you want to be.
+Once your Subscribe page is built, share it in social media in your link in bio or stories and invite your connections to subscribe.
+You can be as direct or creative as you want to be getting people to subscribe.

-11. In each email, ask the recipient to share
+11. In each email, encourage the recipient to share your newsletter

 It’s possible to promote your product and build an email list at the same time.
 A trial of your course or membership program is a lead magnet that quickly converts happy customers.